jlcampana/com.ingka.assignment/README.md

 ## Improvement areas

-- Create a refresh token feature / endpoint
+- Refresh token feature
 - Add a Redis service or another kind of database (Postgres, MongoDB, ...) to persist data and to make scalable the solution
+- Paginate results on the following GET endpoints:
+  - /api/sales
+  - /api/products